 For curbside or in-house pickup, please email documents to be printed to email@example.com and a librarian can assist you.

-Public Computer users can send prints to the printer/copier.
-Black and white copies cost $.10 per page.
-Color copies cost $.50 per page.
+Public computer users can send prints to the printer/copier.
+Prints will be retrieved by staff.
+Black and white printouts cost $.10 per page.
+Color printouts cost $.25 per page.

-A copier/scanner/fax machine is available for public use in the main reading room of the library.
 Black & White copies cost $.10 per page.
-Color copies cost $.50 per page.
+Color copies cost $.25 per page.
 International faxes are not supported.

-Outgoing faxes cost $1 for the first page and $.50 for each additional page.
-Faxes sent to the library cost $.50/page – please call us at 518-765-2791 to let us know you are having material sent so we can watch for it and put it aside for you to pick up.
+Outgoing faxes cost $2 for the first 10 pages and $.50 for each additional page.
+The maximum fax charge is $5.
+Faxes sent to the library cost $.10/page – please call us at 518-765-2791 to let us know you are having material sent so we can watch for it and put it aside for you to pick up.
 The library fax number is 518-765-3007.

 3D Printing at the Library